 The sunroof leaking water is another common sunroof-related issue on the X3.
 On some vehicles, the full sunroof might need to be replaced ($$$) while on others, simply cleaning the drains and re-sealing the vapor barriers will do.

 If you catch the problem soon enough, you simply need to replace the guides and correct the timing.
 This repair is somewhere in the ballpark of $500.
-If you continue to drive a long distance which jacked-up timing, you could be experience total engine failure and land a repair bill of $5k+.
-Common symptoms of timing chain failure are: lack of power and acceleration, poor idling and driving conditions, and loud whinning, knocking, or rattling noises coming from the engine.
+If you continue to drive a long distance with jacked-up timing, you could experience total engine failure and land a repair bill of $5k+.
+Common symptoms of timing chain failure are a lack of power and acceleration, poor idling and driving conditions, and loud whining, knocking, or rattling noises coming from the engine.

-This becomes a more concerning issues in X3’s with 100k+ miles on them.
+This becomes a more concerning issue in X3s with 100k+ miles on them.
 If you are buying a high-mileage X3, it might make sense the replace the guides as preventative maintenance.

 A failed window regulator will result in the window not opening or closing.
 A repair will run you a couple hundred in parts + the same for labor.

-Similar to the sunroof rattle, door window rattle is also a reportedly common issues.
-This noise actually tends to come from the door seals, and not the actual windows.
+Similar to the sunroof rattle, door window rattle is also a reportedly common issue.
+This noise actually tends to come from the door seals and not the actual windows.
 As the door seals collect dust and dirt over time, the doors become less snug with the body of the car which results in excess vibrations and the noise you hear from the windows.

 This can be fixed by cleaning the door seals and applying gummi pflege to them.